-The regional Investigation team has appointed a Regional Intelligence Analyst with the intention to maximise all intelligence across the region and nationally.
+The Regional Investigation Team has appointed a Regional Intelligence Analyst and a Regional Intelligence Support Officer, with the intention to maximise all intelligence across the region and nationally.

 The Trading Standards Service has appointed a Local Intelligence Liaison Officer (LIL) and also has a representative on the Regional Tasking Group (RTG) to ensure the effective sharing of all relevant data and intelligence and the tasking of the Regional Investigation team to effectively and efficiently tackle both level 2 and level 3 Crime.